suvratagnihotri/javaPrograms/README.md

 17. Program to reverse the letters of words of the string.
 18. Program to check a string is palindrome or not.
 19. Program to remove duplicate characters from a given string.
+20. Program to sort the strings of String array acoording to their length.